 - Fujimoto's Love Epiphany is slightly mixed with Green-Eyed Epiphany: when he hears that Kobato went after Okiura alone, he is reminded of how Okiura stole his First Love, Sayaka.
 He gets angry that Okiura is always stealing what's his...
 Then he realizes he just thought of Kobato as something of his.
 He never really puts the realization into words, but the look on his face says it all.

-- In episode 11B of Sakura Trick, Mitsuki realizes though a conversation with Sumi-sumi that her opposing Haruka and Yuu kissing is not because she opposes same sex attraction, but because she wants to be the one besides Haruka.
+- In episode 11B of Sakura Trick, Mitsuki realizes though a conversation with Sumi-sumi that her opposing Haruka and Yuu kissing is not because she opposes same sex attraction, but because she wants to be the one beside Haruka.
 And then she realizes she's in love with her sister's girlfriend.

 - Samurai Flamenco has an interesting take on this, in which Masayoshi has a love epiphany about Goto after he proposed to him.